Submitty/DockerImages/README.md

 (Python 3.6, Clang 5, etc.) that only generate necessary artifacts that don't bring in unrelated dependencies.

+To report issues for this repository, please file them under the [Submitty/Submitty](https://github.com/Submitty/Submitty) repository.

 Requirements
 ============
 * Python 3.6+